guillerglez88/nnotif/README.md

 CI-CD is achieved via a combination of docker-build & GitHub Actions.
 That is, you can have the workflow locally by running `docker build` because of the multi-stage Dockerfile which executes a bunch of CI tasks: `[restore-pks, build, lint, test, publish]`.
 This approach also ensures portability to any CI-CD runner.

+Security is achieved by adding ingress only for public service in the cluster, the rest of the services remain in the private zone of the cluster.
+Ideally OAuth should be supported for server-to-server authN & authZ.

 ## Helm

 1- config hosts